santhoshswamyv/Console-Applications/Interview Panel Application/README.md

 ## Features

-- **User Authentication:** Secure login system for first time setup with temporary credentials.
+- **User Authentication:** Secure login system for HR personnel with temporary credentials.
+Users can reset their passwords.
 - **Candidate Management:** Add and view candidate details, including their status in the interview process.
 - **Interview Scheduling:** Schedule and manage interviews with candidates.
+- **Persistent Data Storage and Retrieval:** Implemented persistent data storage using JSON files, allowing seamless retrieval of application data between sessions.
 - **HR Management:** View HR personnel, including their availability.

 ## Developed Using